johanneskastl/ansible-role-selfsigned_demo_ca/README.md

 Setup a selfsigned demo CA (certificate authority) and generate certificates for hosts.
 In the latter case, the host's FQDN will be used as the `common name` for the certificate.

+*Attention*
+Due to limitations of the Ansible `fetch` module, creation of the Demo CA works on any host.
+But creation of host certificates and transfer back to the target host (currently) only works when the Demo CA was created on localhost.

 Requirements
 ------------